navid-m/ocelot/README.md

-# Ocelot.Web
+# Ocelot

-Dependency-free, minimal MVC web framework designed for .NET, optimized for Ahead-Of-Time (AOT) compilation.
+WebOcelot is a dependency-free, minimal MVC web framework designed for .NET, optimized for Ahead-Of-Time (AOT) compilation.

 ## Why